Native American groups ask NFL to force Redskins name change

-The letter obtained by The Associated Press is signed by 15 Native American advocates.
-It demands the team and the NFL cease the use of Native American names, imagery and logos — with specific importance put on Washington, which last week launched a “thorough review” of its name.
+The letter was signed by 15 Native American advocates and obtained by The Associated Press.
+It demands the team and the NFL cease the use of Native American names, imagery and logos – with specific importance put on Washington, which last week launched a ” thorough review ” of its name.

+The letter was delivered on the same day that President Donald Trump voiced his opposition to any name change by the team.
+Several team sponsors have come out in favor of change recently and Snyder showed his first indication of willingness to do so amid a nationwide movement to erase racially insensitive symbols.

 The NFL did not immediately respond to a message confirming receipt of the letter.
 Goodell last week expressed support for Snyder’s review process of the name.

-Retired PGA Tour golfer Notah Begay, two former executive directors of the National Congress of American Indians and several authors and professors signed on to the letter, which came the same day President Donald Trump criticized the Redskins and Major League Baseball’s Cleveland Indians for considering name changes.
+Retired PGA Tour golfer Notah Begay, IllumiNative founder Crystal Echo Hawk, two former executive directors of the National Congress of American Indians and several authors and professors signed on to the letter, which wants a full re-branding of the team ”to ensure that continuing harm is not perpetuated by anyone.”

+Trump is against re-branding the Redskins and Major League Baseball’s Cleveland Indians, who are also considering a name change.

 Trump tweeted: ”They name teams out of STRENGTH, not weakness, but now the Washington Redskins & Cleveland Indians, two fabled sports franchises, look like they are going to be changing their names in order to be politically correct.”

-Snyder had shown no willingness to change the name since buying the team in 1999.
-Last week, sponsors FedEx, PepsiCo, Nike and Bank of America said they requested the change, and several online stores removed the team’s gear.
+Snyder had been steadfast against changing the name on several occasions since buying the team in 1999.
+Last week, sponsors FedEx, PepsiCo, Nike and Bank of America released statements saying they requested a change, and several online stores removed the team’s gear.

 FedEx CEO Frederick Smith is a minority owner, and the company is the title sponsor of the team’s stadium in Landover, Maryland.
 The sudden flood of sponsors coming out against the name prompted the organizational review announced Friday.